Exabyte-io/documentation/docs/collaboration/actions/organization/create.md

 # Create an Organization

-!!!note "Note: Sufficient Service Level Required to perform this Action"
+!!!note "Note: Sufficient Service Level required to perform this Action"
     Creation of an Organization under our platform is subject to the requirement that an Account with an appropriate [Service Level](/pricing/service-levels.md) be employed.
 Moreover, one **separate** Account of the sufficient Service Level is necessary for creating each desired Organization.